- 17 May 2007

 The Price of Capital: Evidence from Trade Data

-Executive Summary — Is the price of capital higher across different countries?
+Overview — Is the price of capital higher across different countries?
 Motivated by the fact that most countries import the bulk of machinery and equipment, Alfaro and Ahmed used an alternative trade data to capture differences in the price of capital goods across countries.
 On this basis they found evidence that capital goods are more expensive in poor countries.
 Key concepts include:

 - Findings were consistent with conventional wisdom: The price and cost of capital in poor countries is high.